Roger Maris: Media appearances

 Maris and Mantle starred in a 1962 film, Safe at Home!, playing themselves.
 That year, Maris, Mantle, and Yankee teammate Yogi Berra also made appearances in the film That Touch of Mink, starring Cary Grant and Doris Day.

 In 1980, Maris, Mantle, Whitey Ford, Elston Howard, and other former Yankee players made appearances in the film It's My Turn, starring Michael Douglas and Jill Clayburgh.

-Also in 1980, Maris appeared on the November 11 episode of the variety show Hee Haw along with Barbara Mandrell and Sonny Curtis.

 Maris' wife, Pat, appeared as herself on October 2, 1961, episode of the game show To Tell the Truth.
 She received three of the four possible votes.